semeon/training-node-webpack/README.md

 `ℹ ｢wdm｣: Compiled successfully.`

 Now open your prowser and type `http://localhost:8080`.
-The port number (8080) may be different; look for the port number in the terminal output after step 5 (when the server is just started).
+The port number (8080) may be different; look for the port number in the terminal output after step 5 (when the server is starting).
 It should say something like:

 `ℹ ｢wds｣: Project is running at http://localhost:8080/`

-If everything worked well, you will see 'Hellow World!' message.
+If everything worked well, you will see 'Hello World!' message.